kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 **Returns**

 Nothing.
-Can throw a `PluginImplementationError` if the validation type has not the expected form.
+Can throw a `PluginImplementationError` if the validation type does not have the expected form.

 **Usage**